Healthy eating isn’t just about the food children eat, it is also about behaviour around eating.

-Try to avoid drinks which are full of sugar.
+Avoid drinks which are full of sugar.
 This includes pure fruit juice and fizzy drinks.
-These are also not good for teeth!
+These are also not good for teeth.
 Tooth decay is totally preventable.
 Water is the best drink for children.

 Don't let older children get into the habit of helping themselves to food from the cupboards or fridge between meals.
 This is often a sign of boredom and the calories soon add up.
 Make sure they always ask and if you think they have had enough to eat or there is a meal coming up, do not allow it.

 Set boundaries about eating.
 Children often demand food or insist they are hungry when you know they have had enough to eat.
-They are often bored and/or thirsty.
+They are often bored or thirsty.

 Remember that being hungry is normal before meals.
 Otherwise we would have no appetite.
 Children need to learn to wait.

 Use the free NHS Food Scanner App.
 Just scan the barcodes of your family's favourite foods.
 Swipe to see the healthier options available and make a swap next time you shop!

 To increase your child’s interest and appetite for vegetables, it is a great idea to involve them in the recipe and shopping stages.
 By doing this together your child will become aware of everything that is available and can show a preference in terms of a recipe or ingredients.
 Your child will enjoy having a say in what your family eats and you can make a challenge out of trying new types of food.